areon546/template-compiler/README.md

 # Template Compiler

-A simple template engine meant to be used both as a go package and as a terminal executable / command.
+A simple template system meant to be used both as a go package and as a terminal executable / command.

 The command has various flags, primarily: